Semi-supervised Salient Object Detection with Effective Confidence Estimation: Experimental Results

-\textbf{Evaluation metrics:} Following previous works \cite{FC-SOD, SaliencyGAN}, we adopt maximum F-measure ($F_{\xi}^{\mathrm{max}}$) and mean absolute error (MAE $\mathcal{M}$) as our evaluation metrics.
+\textbf{Evaluation metrics:} Following previous works, \cite{FC-SOD, SaliencyGAN}, we adopt maximum F-measure ($F_{\xi}^{\mathrm{max}}$) and mean absolute error (MAE $\mathcal{M}$) as our evaluation metrics.

 \textbf{Implementation details:} 1) Training details: We implement our method in the Pytorch framework.
-The encoder has a ResNet-50 \cite{resnet} backbone.
+The encoder (ResNet-50 \cite{resnet} backbone) is initialised with weights pretrained on ImageNet.
 The decoder and the energy-based model are initialised by default.
 Our proposed method is trained with the Adam optimiser \cite{kingma2014adam}.
 All images are rescaled to $480 \times 480$ in resolution.
 For both phase (1) and phase (2) training, the learning rates of the generator model and the energy-based model are initialised to $l_{G} = 2.5 \times 10^{-5}$ and $l_{E} = 1 \times 10^{-5}$ respectively.
 The learning rates are decayed by a factor of 0.9 after every 1,000 iterations.
 With a fixed batch size of 8, the training is composed of 6,500 iterations in phase (1) and 8,500 iterations in phase (2).
 The complete training takes 7 hours using a single NVIDIA Geforce RTX 3090 GPU.
+2) Semi-supervised model related hyper-parameters: In our experiment, we run $K^-=K^+=5$ Langevin steps with step size $\delta^-=0.4$ and $\delta^+=0.1$ for the prior and posterior model respectively.
+Empirically, we set the hyperparameter $\sigma^2_z=1.0$ and $\sigma^2_\epsilon=0.3$.